isomerpages/nyp-sirs/index.md

       background: /images/images-2021/Homepage_Banner2.png
   - infopic:
       title: Become a Successful YouTuber and Boost Your Earnings
-      description: "No matter your business industry, job role or purpose, there’s a place for you on YouTube!
-Learn from us and be the next successful YouTuber. "
+      description: No matter your business industry, job role or purpose, there’s a place for you on YouTube!
+Learn from us and be the next successful YouTuber.
       button: more about this workshop
       url: /digital-programmes/mc-ws/youtube/
       image: /images/images-2021/home-highlights-youtuber.png